 One way to protect any long-term damage to your organization’s cost optimization efforts is to establish an agreement with suppliers that outlines parameters around limiting any additional increases for the remainder of 2021.
 While it’s entirely possible the market could turn again and soften, most projections are that this will not occur until mid-2022 at the earliest.
 Being aware of this is crucial to enable price renegotiation when possible.

-LevaData’s Cognitive Supply Platform can provide even more insight into what your organization can do to stay ahead of competitive, unforeseen pricing changes.
+LevaData’s Integrated Supply Management Platform can provide even more insight into what your organization can do to stay ahead of competitive, unforeseen pricing changes.

 - The Power of Data AggregationAre you paying more than your competitors or peers for the same component?
 If so, which negotiation strategies—or alternative sourcing […]

 - The Role of Data in Sourcing SuccessIt's difficult to source and buy direct materials at scale.
 While simple transacting may seem easy enough to understand, the […]

 - Protecting BOM Health & NPI With Portfolio MonitoringOrganizations are experiencing an increase in unplanned product redesigns, leading to missed product launches and missed shipments of sustaining products. […]

 - Lessons for Navigating a Post-Pandemic Supply ChainTwo years ago, I wrote about what I had learned from supply chain executives trying to manage business continuity in the early […]